-• You asked your employer for help or changes in the workplace to make sure you are safe at work.
+- You asked for leave time to gethelp. - You asked your employer for help or changes in the workplace to make sure you are safe at work.

 You can file a complaint with the Labor Commissioner's Office against your employer if he/she retaliates or discriminates against you.